WPIRoboticsEngineering/RBE2001_template/README.md

 Copy the clone URL.

 In Eclipse, right click in the git repositories and select clone.
-If your URL is still copied in the clip board, Eclipse will autofill most the clone information.
-You need to change 2 things.
-1) Add your username and password.
-2) set the target directory to your Arduino libraries folder.
-It is usually in \Documents\Arduino\libraries for windows, or $HOME/Arduino/libraries for Unix systems.
+If your URL is still copied in the clip board, Eclipse will autofill most the clone information for the first step.
+Add your username and password.

+Hit next and get to the Branch Selection window, change nothing and hit next.

+Set the Destination Directory to your Arduino libraries folder (the folder you are still remembering from above).
+It is usually in (your users home)\Documents\Arduino\libraries for Windows, or (your users home)/Arduino/libraries for Unix systems.

+Hit FInish

 ## Open your project and start working